Cohabitation: Ireland

 Cohabitation in Ireland has increased in recent years, and 36.6% of births were to unmarried women in 2016.
 Until a few decades ago, women who had children outside marriage were severely stigmatized and often detained in Magdalene laundries.
 The Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010 gives some rights to unmarried cohabitants (under this act same-sex couples can enter into civil partnerships, while long term unmarried couples – both heterosexual and same sex – who have not registered their relation have some limited rights and obligations).

 Italy

 In Italy, where Roman Catholicism had a historically strong presence, cohabitation is not as common as in other countries of Europe, yet it has increased in recent years.
-There are significant regional differences, with non-marital unions being more common in the North of the country than in Southern Italy.
+There are significant regional differences, with non-marital unions being more common in Northern Italy than in Southern Italy.
 A study published in 2006 found that long term cohabitation was still novel to Italy, though more common among young people.
 As of 2015, the share of births outside marriage was 28.7%, but this varied by statistical regions as follows: Central Italy (33.8%), Northeast Italy (33.1%), Northwest Italy (31.3%), Insular Italy (24.2%), and South Italy (20.3%).